Learn Python with Talk Python's 270 hours of courses

 47:17 It's the job of the dictionary, not your job now.

-47:23 So here's one that I wanted to sneak in before we get further beyond this, is to use guarding clauses.
+47:23 Okay, so here's one that I wanted to sneak in before we get further beyond this is to use guarding clauses.

 47:32 And so often what I'll see, especially when people are new, is writing code that looks like this.